NdegeSimon/Calorie-tracker/readme.md

 - **Data Visualization:** Generate interactive charts (bar, line, or pie) to visualize your environmental impact over time, available in the web app and as CLI-generated plots using Matplotlib.
 - **Sustainability Goals:** Set and track personalized eco-friendly goals, such as reducing carbon emissions by 15% or cutting energy usage by 20 kWh per month.
 - **Multi-Platform Support:** Access EcoTracker via a web interface (React-based), iOS/Android apps (in development), or a powerful CLI for advanced users and automation.
-- **Community Features:** Share sustainability tips, progress, and achievements with the EcoTracker community through integrated forums or social sharing options.
-- **Data Export:** Export your tracked data as CSV, JSON, or PDF for reporting, analysis, or integration with other tools.
 - **User Management:** Manage multiple users with distinct profiles, ideal for households or teams, with support for role-based access in the web app.

 ## Installation